 No. #6 is a net-spinning caddis larva

 Note: There are a lot of common names for Epeorus vitreus and I find that confusing.
-They are not sulphurs, nor cahills, yet they are often times lumped in with them.
+They are not sulphurs, nor Light Cahills, yet they are often lumped in with them.

-I tie the body with a blend of awesome possum orange, golden olive and golden stone dubbing over white thread to keep the body lighter in color for imitiating the female Epeorus vitreus.
+I tie the body with a blend of awesome possum orange, golden olive, and golden stone dubbing over the white thread to keep the body lighter in color for imitating the female Epeorus vitreus.
 When the fly is wet the body darkens.
 For the male Epeorus vitreus I generally just tie a hare's ear with a duck quill wing.

 Hook: Size #12 wet fly hook